By Sorsa Editorial

 2. Your API key is generated immediately on the keys page.

-The quickstart guide walks through your first API call in under a minute.
-For authentication details, see the auth documentation.
+The quickstart guide walks through your first call in under a minute, and the authentication docs cover the ApiKey header in detail.

 Common Tasks: Code Examples